- Skin care

 You have become the role model for diabetics around the world, what advice do you have for them that will give them moral strength and help them lead a normal, healthy life?

 I would like to motivate people and help them by tackling the lack of awareness.
-I would tell people that if you have diabetes don't blame yourself or anybody, fight it.
+I would tell people that if you have diabetes don’t blame yourself or anybody, fight it.
 Be healthy and deal with it.
-If you are insulin-dependant, take your shots thrice a day.
+If you are insulin-dependent, take your shots thrice a day.
 Make changes in your lifestyle that incorporates exercise.
 Instead of the car, computer and a sedentary lifestyle, make yourself active, walk, and play outdoor games.
 You can control your sugar levels by monitoring them as I do.

 India becoming capital of kidney disease